A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 Version control system for 2d art especially animation.

-Like multator / toonator but federalized, local first.
 Custom vcs + bittorent protocol to synchronized user’s toons.

 I have seen a death of multator but I find the idea nice and fun.